dajocarter/cms-exercise/README.md

     - The GIFs should be fetched using the Giphy API.
     - The writer should be able to select the GIF through the WordPress editor.
 4. Build an interface to view the articles with their associated GIFs.
 5. Upload your project to a Git repository.
 We prefer Github but Bitbucket works as well.
+Please don't fork this repo.

 ## Evaluation
 We should be able to run your app by dropping your submission in our local environment.
 Please account for any explicit instructions and consider your paths and ports when developing.
 We prefer the submissions to either be in plugin form or by the addition of a custom theme.
 If you prefer the latter we have provided a starter theme for your use.